relaxdiego/coterminal/README.md

 ```

 The above command just adds this repo's `bin/` subdirectory to your $PATH
-by appending it to your `~/.bashrc`.
-After running the above, run:
+by appending the following to your `~/.bashrc`.

 ```
-source ~/.bashrc
+export PATH=/path/to/coterminal/bin:$PATH
 ```

-Or just log out and log back in.
+After running the above, run `source ~/.bashrc` or just log out and log back in.

 Inviting Someone
 ----------------

 If you want to give a co-worker access to your terminal, SSH to it,
-then run the following outside of any tmux or screen session:
+then run the following **outside of any tmux or screen session**:

 ```
 coterminal-add <gh|lp>:<username>